qaisjp/comm2-report/chapters/30-impl/0005-stack.md

 !["Blankslates are for when there is a lack of content within a page or section.
 Use them as placeholders to tell users why something isn't there." [@BlankslatePrimerCSS]](chapters/30-impl/assets/primer-blankslate.png){#fig:primer-blankslate}

-# Backend
+## Backend

 We had three main reasons for choosing to build our API in Go:

-1. Go compiles down to a single statically linked binary, making it easy to deploy (see [@sec:deploy]).
+1. Go compiles down to a single statically linked binary, making it easy to deploy.
 2. Go is highly performant compared to the other languages we considered, while also being memory safe, type safe and mostly free of undefined behaviour.
 3. Go does not slow the developer down: we can write code quickly, that code builds fast, and its runtime behaviour is predictable.